 • You must keep monitoring your blood sugar level on a frequent basis to ensure better treatment through medication.

-Home Remedies of Gestational Diabetes
+Natural Remedies for Gestational Diabetes

 • The best way to take care of yourself would be to consume regular meals at the same intervals every day.